A comparison of vakonomic and nonholonomic dynamics with applications to non-invariant Chaplygin systems: Introduction

-The paper of Crampin and Mestdag \cite{Crampin_Mestdag_2010} attacks the problem of comparison form a slightly different angle.
+\item The paper of Crampin and Mestdag \cite{Crampin_Mestdag_2010} attacks the problem of comparison from a slightly different angle.
 Their main idea is to express the constrained dynamics by means of certain vector fields on $\T Q$.
-The comparison problem can be now solved by comparing these fields.
-To do so they use an ingenious technical tool of \emph{anholonomic frames} (i.e., local frames adapted to the constraints distribution), which considerably simplifies the calculations.
-As a result they were able to extend the results of \cite{Fernandez_Bloch_2008} to non-abelian Chaplygin systems (actually regaining some results from \cite{Favretti_1998}).
-Crampin and Mestdag work under technical assumptions about the regularity of the Lagrangian (required if we want the Lagrangian dynamic to be locally a flow of a vector field) and restrict themselves to specific (yet quite general) classes of vakonomic multipliers (defined by a section over the configuration manifold).
-Due to these restrictions the relation of their results with original problem \eqref{main_question} is not obvious.
-Clearly if the multipliers can be determined (as turns out to be in the case of Chaplygin systems) we answer \eqref{main_question}.
-Nevertheless, they provide criteria for answering \eqref{main_question_1} and \eqref{main_question_2} on particular trajectories.
+The comparison problem can now be solved by comparing those fields.
+To do so, they use an ingenious technical tool of \emph{anholonomic frames} (i.e., local frames adapted to the constraints distribution), which considerably simplifies the calculations.
+As a result they were able to extend the results of \cite{Fernandez_Bloch_2008} to non-Abelian Chaplygin systems (actually regaining some results from \cite{Favretti_1998}).
+Crampin and Mestdag work under technical assumptions about the regularity of the Lagrangian (required if we want the Lagrangian dynamic to be locally the flow of a vector field) and restrict themselves to specific (yet quite general) classes of vakonomic multipliers (defined by a section over the configuration manifold).
+Due to these restrictions the relation of their results with the original problem \eqref{main_question} is not obvious.
+Clearly if the multipliers can be determined (as turns out to be the case for Chaplygin systems) one answers \eqref{main_question}.
+Nevertheless, they provide criteria for answering \eqref{main_question_1} and \eqref{main_question_2} for particular trajectories.

-\item Cortes, de Leon, Martin de Diego and Martinez \cite{Cortes_Leon_Inn_2003} formulated both vakonomic and nonholonomic mechanics is a presymplectic framework similar to Skinner-Rusk formalism.
-To compare both dynamics one has to apply \newnew{a constraint algorithm} and compare the resulting final constraint submanifolds.
-Using this method the authors \newnew{re-obtained Theorems 3.1 and 3.2 of Favretti \cite{Favretti_1998} under weaker assumptions.
-They also} studied a few well-known examples including a unicycle. \end{itemize} \newnew{ We discuss the relation of the above results with our work in Remark \ref{rem:comparison}.}
+\item Cortes, de Leon, Martin de Diego and Martinez \cite{Cortes_Leon_Inn_2003} formulated both vakonomic and nonholonomic mechanics in a presymplectic framework similar to Skinner-Rusk formalism.
+To compare both dynamics one has to apply a constraint algorithm and compare the resulting final constraints submanifolds.
+Using that method the authors re-obtained Theorems 3.1 and 3.2 of Favretti \cite{Favretti_1998} under weaker assumptions.
+They also studied a few well-known examples including the unicycle. \end{itemize} We discuss the relation of the above results with our work in Remark~\ref{rem:comparison}.